 ECLAM commits to the development of a culture which recognises the importance of quality, and quality assurance, in its activities.
 To this end the Council will develop and implement a strategy for the continuous enhancement of quality.

 ECLAM has defined what constitutes a Diplomate in regards of Knowledge, Skills and Competencies.

 ECLAM only accepts members who practise scientific, evidence-based veterinary medicine, which complies with animal welfare legislation.

 The primary objectives of the College shall be to further scientific progress in laboratory animal medicine in Europe and increase the competency of those who practise in this field by:

-establishing standards for post-graduate education, training and experience as a prerequisite, and examination, for qualification as a Specialist in Laboratory Animal Medicine;
+establishing standards for post-graduate education, training and experience as a prerequisite for qualification (via examination) as a Specialist;

-- providing an alternative route for candidates unable or unwilling to enroll in formal standard training programmes;
+providing an alternative route for candidates unable or unwilling to enroll in standard training programmes;

 ensuring that all training and/or experience requirements and all prerequisites for examination eligibility are relevant to the assessment of the candidates’ qualification;